createdreamtech/carti/README.md

 ## Sample use cases and workflow
 ### Use case: reusing a flash drive
-1. A developer creates a Cartesi Machine that includes a flash drive with a utility that was cross-compiled for RISC-V. In this example, the flash drive contains the utility for computing Dogecoin/Litecoin hashes using `libscrypt`, as detailed in the [Descartes Tutorials](https://github.com/cartesi/descartes-tutorials/tree/master/dogecoin-hash).
-He then *bundles* and *publishes* the corresponding `ext2` file:
+A developer creates a Cartesi Machine that includes a flash drive with a utility that was cross-compiled for RISC-V (for instance, the utility for computing Dogecoin/Litecoin hashes using `libscrypt`, as detailed in the [Descartes Tutorials](https://github.com/cartesi/descartes-tutorials/tree/master/dogecoin-hash)).
+Other users would like to build machines using that utility, but without having to repeat all the original work - which may indeed be very complex if there are many dependencies involved.

+1. First, the developer *bundles* and *publishes* the corresponding `ext2` file:
    ```bash
    carti bundle --type flash --name scrypt-hash --version 1.0.0 scrypt-hash.ext2
    carti publish s3 --bucket xyz scrypt-hash